bukharilab/Semantically/README.md

-# Semanticly: A biomedical content editor and publishing widget
+# Semantically: A biomedical content editor and publishing widget